 Lightning is really unpredictable, and for us photographers, it needs to be a safe distance away.
 The high desert of northern Arizona offers an enormous landscape with views that can extend a hundred miles across the horizon, which can allow for storms that are far away to be visible.
 Because of the danger that is inherently present, we’ll always need to be ok with having to leave a location without our shot, in an effort to err on the side of safety.
 We’ll be safe, we’ll be smart, and we’ll allow for common sense and preparation to rule the day, so to speak.
 Shelter, in the way of a nearby vehicle, will always be available.

 While on any Backcountry Journeys trip safety will always come before getting the shot.
 This isn’t just limited to our Southwest Monsoon: Grand Canyon Country trip.
-We’ll always have your safety as our number one priority.
-And it’s not just safety with regard to weather.
+We’ll always have your safety as our number one priority, and it’s not just safety with regard to weather.
 Our guides are always sizing up activities with regard to safety.
-Many of the Backcountry Journeys guides are Wilderness First Responders and have your safety at the forefront whether it applies to an assortment of things.
-Such as where we are photographing, how far we are hiking and potential terrain challenges that might present safety issues, and much, much more.
+Most Backcountry Journeys guides are Wilderness First Responders (WFR), and have your safety at the forefront whether it applies to an assortment of things such as where we are photographing, how far we are hiking and potential terrain challenges that might present safety issues, and much, much more.
 We’ll never put ourselves in danger to get a photograph.
-That being said, our Southwest Monsoon trip is designed around photographing lightning storms.
-From a safe distance and with all of the necessary precautions taken.